Tuesday 13.2.2018 in Latest Developments in Estonia Country Page

 While Estonian civil society is generally recognised as a partner in policy development and service delivery, non-governmental organisations (NGOs) engaging with the government and working on human rights issues have recently experienced increasing stigmatisation.

-According researchers working on the CIVICUS Monitor, the Conservative People's Party of Estonia, an opposition party known for its nationalist and conservative views, has begun a smear campaign against activists and NGOs, especially those who receive government funding.
+According to researchers working on the CIVICUS Monitor, the Conservative People's Party of Estonia, an opposition party known for its nationalist and conservative views, has begun a smear campaign against activists and NGOs, especially those who receive government funding.
 This negative narrative is also spreading through conservative news outlets.
 For example, in September 2017 the news agency Objectiiv published a piece on the alleged contradictions in the government funding liberal and left-leaning NGOs that presumably do not represent the views of the majority of the population.
 The newspaper Postimees also asserted that:

 "Estonia is a country where freedom and citizens’ initiative are considered important, and the state supports civil society organisations.
 The paradox is that the public money supports organisations [....] whose opinions contrast with those of the majority of the population".